Skip to content

-During your luteal phase, fluctuations occur in certain brain regions which contribute to symptoms of PMS and menstrual pain such as low mood, anxiety, brain fog and cramps.
+During your luteal phase, changes occur in your brain that cause low mood, anxiety, brain fog and cramps.

-This stimulation gets neurons firing in a way that is more consistent with follicular phase activity, empowering you to feel your best even during the premenstrual phase.
+This stimulation causes your brain to mimic follicular phase activity, empowering you to feel your best even during the premenstrual phase.

 Nettle's Front Band